bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Relative Viewport Lengths</h4>

-<p>CSS3 <a href="http://dev.w3.org/csswg/css3-values/#viewport-relative-lengths">
+<p>CSS3 <a href="http://dev.w3.org/csswg/css3-values/#viewport-relative-lengths"
-introduced</a> some new relative length units, specifically related to the viewport size of the browser or device.
+rel="noopener noreferrer" target="_blank">introduced</a> some new relative length units, specifically related to the viewport size of the browser or device.
 These new units include vw, vh, vmin, and vmax.
 Overall support for these new units isn't great, but it is growing.
 In time they look to play a large roll in building responsive websites.</p>

 <ul>
   <li>vw<br>